-Preliminaries on the stability of fractional order systems including time-delays
+4. Preliminaries on stability of fractional order systems including time-delays

-In the field of fractional-order control systems, there are many challenging and unsolved problems related to the stability theory such as robust stability, bounded input - bounded output stability, internal stability, root-locus, robust controllability, robust observability, etc. In engineering, the fractional order $\alpha$ is often less than 1, so we restrict $\alpha \in (0,1)$ as usual.
-Even if $\alpha > 1$ , we can translate the fractional systems into systems with the same fractional order which lies in (0,1) provided some suitable conditions are satisfied [45].
-In order to demonstrate the advantage of fractional calculus in characterizing a system behavior (here, stability properties), let us consider the following illustrative example, [46].
+In the field of fractional-order control systems, there are many challenging and unsolved problems related to stability theory such as robust stability, bounded input - bounded output stability, internal stability, root-locus, robust controllability, robust observability, etc. In engineering, the fractional order α is often less than 1, so we restrict $\alpha \in (0,1)$ as usual.
+Even if $\alpha > 1$, we can translate the fractional systems into systems with the same fractional order which lies in (0,1) provided some suitable conditions are satisfied [45].
+To demonstrate the advantage of fractional calculus in characterizing system behavior, here, stability properties, let us consider the following illustrative example, [46].